 Everyone wants to know "how to" do something – you just need to figure out what.

 "Elite" is another word that, while used more often than it used to be, still retains a lot of its power.
 People who are motivated and success-oriented are most interested in being part of the elite.

 This can be a good lifestyle-oriented hook – it’s how prospects want to define themselves.

 Sooner or later, prospects will go in search of whether you have a guarantee.
 Why not make it easy for them and put it up front?

-There are dozens more trigger words to discover – possibly hundreds more.
-But: If you stray away from words that offer a true and instant emotional connection, their power will evaporate.
+There are dozens of more trigger words to discover – possibly hundreds more.
+But, if you stray away from words that offer a true and instant emotional connection, their power will evaporate.

 If you’re wondering whether a word is truly a trigger word, close your eyes.
 Think of that word.
 What mental image – or, even more importantly, what feeling – do you get as soon as you hear it?